To Top

 Flat Monthly Fees

-Many outsourced Salesforce services, like CRM maintenance or managing standard projects, use a flat monthly fee for billing.
+Many outsourced Salesforce services, such as CRM maintenance or standard project management, use a flat monthly fee for billing.

 Consulting partners and independent contractors usually charge this fee for several hours.
 The main benefit is that it can offer a lower hourly rate compared to a fixed pricing model.